-This is yet another sensor that I will be looking at incorporating into future projects such as a light activated alarm clock.
+This is another sensor that I am considering for inclusion in upcoming projects like a light-triggered alarm clock.

 Equipment: